 Glaucoma is a progressive disease of the optic nerve that is a leading cause of blindness in this country.
-Because early in the disease there are no symptoms, glaucoma is often referred to as “the sneak thief of sight.”
+Because early in the disease there are no symptoms, glaucoma is often referred to as “the silent thief of sight.”
 In the majority of patients with glaucoma, the pressure inside the eye is elevated.
 With early detection and treatment, vision loss and blindness from glaucoma can be prevented.

 Elevated intraocular pressure, advancing age, African ancestry, family history, history of ocular injury, extreme nearsightedness and chronic use of corticosteroid medicines are the major risk factors.
 Diabetes and high blood pressure are minor risk factors.

 There are several different types of glaucoma, all of which have progressive optic nerve injury and visual field loss in common.
 Except for Normal Tension Glaucoma, all are associated with elevated intraocular pressure.

 This diagnosis refers to patients believed to be at high risk for developing glaucoma or in whom glaucoma is suspected but cannot be confirmed.
 A person may be considered a glaucoma suspect on the basis of high intraocular pressure, a suspicious appearance of the optic nerve or visual field, or the presence of risk factors.

 Open angle glaucoma (OAG) is the most common type of chronic glaucoma in which the intraocular pressure is high but the drainage angle is open and normal in appearance.
 Elevated pressure in the eye damages the optic nerve and results in permanent vision loss.
 OAG can be treated with eye drops and oral medications, laser and filtering surgery.

 In this type of glaucoma, characteristic optic nerve damage and visual field loss occur at pressures within the normal range.
 Studies have confirmed that lowering pressures further with medications, laser or filtering surgery results in a lower risk of disease progression.